Dirk Pitt: Summer Moran

+She rescues Dirk Pitt from peril by swiftly severing the rope tethering his hands, deftly slipping a knife into his grasp just in time to thwart her father's men from orchestrating his demise in his hotel room.

-Summer Moran is the mother of his twin children, Dirk Pitt Jr. and Summer Pitt.
+Summer is the mother of his twin children, Dirk Pitt Jr. and Summer Pitt.
 She is often described as Pitt's first real love.
 The daughter of deranged scientist Frederick Moran, she is believed dead by Pitt when she is lost during an attempt to rescue her father as his underwater lair collapses.
 As revealed by 23-year-old Dirk Pitt Jr. when the two meet at the end of the novel Valhalla Rising, Summer in fact survives, badly maimed by the incident, and refuses to seek him out because she wants Pitt to remember her as he knew her.
 She gives birth to the twins shortly thereafter and raises them, naming them after their parents.

+Maeve Fletcher

 Dirk meets Maeve Fletcher in Shock Wave.
 Like Summer, she is also the daughter of a deranged, ruthless villain.
 However, she refuses to have any part in her family's dealings or with her father, the villain Arthur Dorsett.
 Maeve is the single mother of two children, who she raises on her salary as a tour guide aboard a cruise in the Antarctic when she and Pitt first meet.
 She holds a master's degree in zoology.
 Maeve and Dirk pledge their deepest love for each other, but unfortunately Maeve is already fatally wounded, and she dies in Pitt's arms.

+Loren Smith

 Pitt has a long-term relationship with Congresswoman Loren Smith, whom he marries before the book Havana Storm.